 The relationship between hydraulic conductivity and suction, also referred to as the K-function, provides a measure of the increased impedance to water flow with decreasing water content.
 The saturated hydraulic conductivity $K_s$ corresponds to the minimum impedance to water flow through geomaterials.
-Figure 9 shows the K-functions of different geomaterials.
+Figure 6 shows the K-functions of different geomaterials.
 Near saturation, the coarser materials (sand and geotextile) have a comparatively higher hydraulic conductivity than the fine-grained materials (silt and clay).
 However, as the water content decreases, the coarser materials end up being less conductive than the fine-grained soil.
-Since the fine-grained materials can retain more water in the pores as suction increases, they have more pathways available for water flow and are thus more conductive than coarser materials.
+That is, since the fine-grained materials can retain more water in the pores as suction increases, they have more pathways available for water flow and are thus more conductive than coarser materials.
 The good performance in arid climates of evapotranspirative covers relative to compacted clay covers has been attributed to the lower unsaturated hydraulic conductivity of the selected cover soils.

-Figure 9.
+Figure 6.
 Typical K-functions for different geotechnical materials (after McCartney et al. 2005)

 Conventional methods used to define the K-function may be costly, time consuming, and prone to error due to experimental issues involved in the control of water flow through unsaturated geomaterials.
-Accordingly, K-functions (e.g. such as those in Figure 9) are often predicted based on the information obtained using theoretical derivations based on the measured WRC.
-Specifically, the K-function obtained using the parameters from the van Genuchten-Mualem model (van Genuchten 1980) is
+Accordingly, K-functions (e.g. such as those in Figure 6) are often predicted based on the information obtained using theoretical derivations based on the measured WRC.
+Other predictive relationships for the K-function are given by Burdine (1953), Brooks and Corey (1964) and Fredlund and Xing (1994) among others.
+Nahlawi et al. (2007a) noted that the K-functions were better estimated by the van Genuchten WRC equation because it is continuous.